by-tezov/tuucho/mkdocs/docs/index.md

-# TUUCHO - ตู้โชว์ - Rendering Engine
+# TUUCHO - ตู้โชว์

-# Documentation writing in progress (Just initiated)
+> **Documentation in Progress** — Early stage of development

 ## Overview

-Application renderer by parsing a JSON that describes the UI layout.
-A "smart" json is supplied to engine which render the whole application.
-Parts can be declare with id as shared object in order to allow to lighte weight Json by just using the id of the object.
-It works for contents, style, texts and more.
-The engine use cache and instead of retrieving again and again the Json, it use cached object.
-Request on the network are done only if needed.

-What is possible now:
+TUUCHO is a dynamic UI rendering engine driven by JSON-based layouts.
+It interprets a "smart" JSON structure describing the entire UI, behaviors and renders the application interface accordingly.

+Key features include:

+- Definable components with unique IDs allowing shared references to reduce JSON payload size.
+This applies to content, styles, text, and more.
+- Intelligent caching: JSON objects are cached locally to minimize repeated network requests.
+Content is fetched over the network only when necessary.

+### Supported Components

-  - Linear Layout, Vertical or Horizontal
+- **Linear Layout** (vertical or horizontal orientation)
-  - Button
-    - navigation action
+- **Button** with built-in actions:
-    - send form action
+    - Navigation
-  - Label
+    - Form submission
-  - Input Field
+- **Label**
+- **Input Field** (form element)
-  - Spacer
+- **Spacer**

-You can look at the [Roadmap](roadmap.md) to get more detail where this project is going.
-Spoil alert, KMM is part on it.
+For detailed future plans and roadmap, see [Roadmap](roadmap.md).
+Spoiler alert: KMM integration is on the horizon.

+---

-## Process Chart
+## Processing Workflow

 1. **Configuration Fetching**
-   The application begins by retrieving a JSON configuration file.
-This file contains a list of URLs and version.
+   The application starts by downloading a JSON configuration file containing a list of URLs and version information.

 2. **Content Retrieval**
-   Each URL in the configuration is called if not already in cached, and its corresponding JSON content is downloaded.
+   Each URL in the configuration is checked against the local cache.
+If missing, the corresponding JSON content is fetched from the network.

 3. **Rectification**
-   Each retrieved JSON is passed through a **Rectifier** process, which rectify the data make it correct for the renderer engine.
+   Retrieved JSON data passes through the **Rectifier**, a process that validates and adjusts the JSON structure for compatibility with the rendering engine.

-4. **Breaker**
+4. **Breaking Down**
-   The rectified content is then broken into smaller components by the **Breaker** process.
-   Each of these components is recorded in the local database.
+   The rectified JSON is fragmented into smaller components by the **Breaker** process.
+These components are then stored in the local database.

 5. **Home Screen Initialization**
-   The application wants to show the `screen_a` URL.
+   When displaying a screen (e.g., `screen_a`):
-    - If the `sreen_a` exists in the database, its components are retrieved.
+   - If components for `screen_a` exist in the database, they are retrieved.
-    - The components are passed through an **Assembler** process to reconstruct json page with only what needed for the screen.
+   - The **Assembler** reconstructs the full JSON page from these components, including only what is necessary.
-    - The assembled json is passed to the **Renderer** to draw the UI.
+   - The final JSON is passed to the **Renderer** which draws the UI.

+---

 ## Json Parsing Diagram